 What to Listen For:

-• Dripping or running water sounds when pipes aren’t in use.
+Dripping or running water sounds when pipes aren’t in use.
+Hollow reverberations within walls.

 What It Means:

-Leaks inside walls, ceilings, or crawl spaces could be causing hidden damage.
+Leaks inside walls, in ceilings or in crawl spaces could have real and hidden damage.

 What to Do: